 July 2nd is the celebration of Visitation in Bach's time (now it is celebrated mostly on May 31st, but in Germany it is still on July 2nd).
 Three cantatas for this day, all from Leipzig.

 Bach originally wrote Herz und Mund und Tat und Leben, BWV 147, for the fourth Sunday of Advent in Weimar.
 This version is know as 147a.
-In Leipzig however, there was no music allowed in mass during Advent (this is called Tempus Clausum), but Bach did not want to let a good cantata go to waste.
+In Leipzig however Tempus Clausum was observed during Advent, strictly limiting festivities of all kind, including music in mass.
+But Bach did not want to let a good cantata go to waste.
 With a few adaptations he transformed it into the cantata you can hear today, which he presented in 1723 in the Thomaskirche.

 The final movement of Herz und Mund und Tat und Leben, BWV 147, called Jesus bleibet meine Freude, has become very well known and popular thanks to the transcription for piano by the late Dame Myra Hess, known as Jesu, Joy of Man's Desiring (I actually played this work on the piano when I was young).
 I've added a version by Nelson Freire, but with a transcription by Wilhelm Kempff.

 Meine Seel erhebt den Herren, BWV 10, is from one year later, 1724, when Bach had just started his chorale cantata cycle.
 So for this cantata, he used the German translation of the Magnificat, translated by Luther himself and known as the Deutsches Magnificat.

 The last work, Magnificat, BWV 243, is not your average cantata, as it is the first major composition by Bach on a Latin text.
 Luther forbade the use of Latin in mass, with the exception of certain special days, like Visitation.